OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Configuration.md

 crop the picture to a width of 100 pixels.

+!!! attention
 	Some fields may not be changeable.

-###  **Tab "My visiting card"**
+### Tab "My visiting card"

 With the help of the check boxes you can determine which entries appear on your business card and can therefore be viewed by other OpenOlat users.
 Some check boxes cannot be edited.
 These are predefined system-wide.

+!!! tip
 	To view the business cards of other OpenOlat users, select Other users in the personal menu and search for the desired person using the search mask.

 ##  Settings {: #settings}